HerrMotz/bachelor-thesis/publication/main.typ

 Building on these necessities within the data model, the fundamentals of RDF are now introduced to provide the necessary toolbox for mapping the Wikibase data model to RDF syntax.

 == Resource Description Framework
-The definitions in this section follow the *RDF v1.2* specifications @W3C_RDF_1.2_Proposal, which, at the time of writing, is a working draft.

 === Internationalised Resource Identifier <heading:iri>

 Internationalised Resource Identifiers (IRIs) [#link("https://www.ietf.org/rfc/rfc3987.txt")[RFC3987]] are a superset of Uniform Resource Identifiers (URIs) [#link("https://www.ietf.org/rfc/rfc3986.txt")[RFC3986]], for example `http://database.factgrid.de/entity/Q409` and `https://database.factgrid.de/prop/direct/P160`.
 Their purpose is to unambigously *refer to a resource* across all triplestores (or the WWW).
-The resource an IRI points at is called *referent*.
+The resource an IRI points at is called *referent* @W3C_RDF_1.1_Reference.

 #remark[IRIs can largely be treated as URIs, as they are interchangeable through conversion.
 Their primary purpose is to *identify the entity being referenced within a specific triplestore or Wikibase instance*.
 Since the technical details are not directly relevant to this work, I will refer readers to the referenced RFCs for further information.]

 === Prefixing <def:prefixes_and_bases>
 RDF allows to define a *prefix*, which acts as an *abbreviation of an IRI*.
 For example, let `wd` be a prefix with the value `http://www.wikidata.org/entity/`.
 Then, the IRI `http://www.wikidata.org/entity/Q5879` can be rewritten using this prefix as `wd:Q5879`.
-The part after the colon is called *local name* and is essentially a string restricted to alphanumerical characters.
+The part after the colon is called *local name* and is essentially a string restricted to alphanumerical characters @W3C_RDF_1.1_Reference.

 === Literals <heading:literals>

 A *literal* in an RDF graph can be used to express values such as strings, dates and numbers.
-It essentially consists of two elements#footnote[The specifications for RDF allow for more elements for language-tagging @W3C_RDF_1.2_Proposal, however, they are not relevant to this work.]:
+It essentially consists of two elements#footnote[The specifications and the new proposal for RDF allow for more elements for language-tagging @W3C_RDF_1.1_Reference @W3C_RDF_1.2_Proposal, however, they are not relevant to this work.]:
 + a *lexical form*, which is a Unicode string,
 + a *data type IRI*, which defines the mapping from the lexical form to the literal value in the user representation.